Remchingen: Concerts, theatre and conventions

 Additionally, there is the Löwensaal (a smaller concert hall) in the Remchingen district of Nöttingen.

 Artists such as Motörhead guitarist Phil Campbell, Max Giesinger, Culcha Candela, Glasperlenspiel and much more have performed at the Kulturhalle.

 Sports

 The football club FC Nöttingen played in the Fußball-Regionalliga in 2004, which was the third highest football league in Germany at that time.
 Currently they are playing in the Fußball-Oberliga Baden-Württemberg.
 The venue of the FC Nöttingen is the Kleiner Arena.

 Other clubs in Remchingen are FC Germania Singen and FC Alemannia Wilferdingen.

 The women's basketball department of FC Nöttingen plays under the name Rutronik Stars Keltern, formerly Grüner Stern Keltern, in the highest women's basketball league in Germany.
 The team is also playing in the EuroLeague Women.
 They have won the national championship.

 The motorsport racing team Rutronik Racing is based in Remchingen.

-Music

-The Folk-Punk-Band Across the Border is from Remchingen.

-The musician Max Giesinger is from Remchingen too.